Kilmar Abrego Garcia detained by ICE in Baltimore, faces deportation efforts

 Sandoval-Moshenberg said that's the process when someone is slated for deportation to their native country.
 And he said it should be for third-country deportations as well.

-Sandoval-Moshenberg also said Abrego Garcia informed ICE over the weekend that Costa Rica was an acceptable country of removal because he had “received assurances from Costa Rica that they would give him refugee status, that he would be at liberty in that country, and that he will not be re-deported onto El Salvador.”
+Abrego Garcia informed ICE over the weekend that Costa Rica was an acceptable country of removal because he had “received assurances from Costa Rica that they would give him refugee status, that he would be at liberty in that country, and that he will not be re-deported onto El Salvador,” his lawyer said.

-The notice to ICE was separate from the criminal case in which Abrego Garcia declined an offer to be removed to Costa Rica in exchange for pleading guilty to human smuggling charges.

 “Costa Rica is not justice,” Sandoval-Moshenberg said.
 “It is an acceptably less-bad option.”